hasura/react-apollo-todo/react-apollo/tutorial/app/basic/create-todo/CreateMutation.md

 } from "./TodoQueries";
 ```

 We are adding `QUERY_PRIVATE_TODO` to use with the store API.
-Now add the method definition code:
+Now add the method definition code just above the `render` method.

 ```
   handleTextboxKeyPress(e, addTodo) {